gautami2003/Chest-XRay/README.md

 8. **Contributing:**
    - Encourage contributions from the community by providing guidelines for reporting issues, submitting pull requests, and contributing to the project's development.

-By following these implementation steps and providing comprehensive documentation, users can easily replicate the project, understand its components, and leverage the trained model for their own applications.